On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

-We see that the helicity and transversity functions, $\Delta q (x)$ and $\Delta_T q (x)$, have completely different nature and properties.
+We see that the helicity and transversity functions, $g_{1}^{q} (x)$ and $h_{1}^{q} (x)$, have completely different nature and properties.
 For this reason, their contributions to the spin asymmetries differ essentially from each other.
+Possible way to access the transversity are measurements of single transverse spin asymmetries in lepton-proton and proton-proton collisions with interference dihadron fragmentation function used as a chiral-odd probe \cite{Radici:2018iag}.

-Main way to access the transversity are measurements of the double transverse spin asymmetry, $A_{TT}$, defined by the similar manner as the double longitudinal spin asymmetry, $A_{LL}$.
-However, due to the absence of gluon contributions, the transverse asymmetries in $pp$ collisions are expected to be much smaller than the longitudinal ones, $A_{TT} \ll A_{LL}$.
+The transversity PDF may also be studied through the measurement of the double transverse spin asymmetry, $A_{TT}$, defined analogously to the double longitudinal spin asymmetry, $A_{LL}$.
+This is a unique opportunity for SPD NICA, where transverse polarization of both colliding beams will be available.
+Due to the absence of transversity gluon contributions, the transverse asymmetries in $pp$ collisions are expected to be much smaller than the longitudinal ones, $A_{TT} \ll A_{LL}$.
 As an example, the asymmetry $A^{\gamma}_{TT}$ in the prompt-photon production at 200 and 500 GeV coming from the $q\bar{q}$ annihilation process calculated in LO \cite{Soffer:2002tf} and NLO \cite{Mukherjee:2003pf} is shown in Fig.~\ref{fig:Deuteron-Agamma-TT}.
 Predicted values for the quantity $A^{\gamma}_{TT}$ are of the order of one per cent.
+On the other hand, in case of $pd$ or $dd$ collisions a measurable value of $A_{TT}$ could be expected in case of presence of sizable contributions of non-nucleon degrees of freedom in deuteron.

 Note that the quark transversity distributions play important role in correct interpretation of data on the neutron electric dipole moment (EDM), which is used in search for physics beyond the standard model (BSM).
 The current experimental lower bound of the neutron EDM is close to the typical BSM predictions, $10^{-28}$--$10^{-26}$\,e$\cdot$cm.
-For more accurate comparison with data, one needs to convert the quark-level BSM results for EDMs to the neutron one by using the quark transversity distributions \cite{Kumano:2019igu}: $d_n = \sum_q d_q \, \Delta_T q$, where $\Delta_T q \equiv \int_0^1 dx \, \left [ \Delta_T q (x) - \Delta_T \bar q (x) \right ]$ and $d_q$ is the quark EDM.
+For more accurate comparison with data, one needs to convert the quark-level BSM results for EDMs to the neutron one by using the quark transversity distributions \cite{Kumano:2019igu}: $d_n = \sum_q d_q \, h_{1}^{q}$, where $h_{1}^{q} \equiv \int_0^1 dx \, \left [ h_{1}^{q} (x) - h_{1}^{\bar{q}} (x) \right ]$ and $d_q$ is the quark EDM.

 Let us discuss the polarized gluon distributions in the deuteron.
 The spin-1 states are described by the polarization vectors $\bm E$ defined as

 The vectors $\bm{E}_+$, $\bm{E}_0$, and $\bm{E}_-$ correspond to the spin states with $z$ component equal to $s_z =+1$, $0$, and $-1$; $\bm{E}_x$ and $\bm{E}_y$ describe the linear polarization.
 The vector, $\bm{S}$, and tensor, $T^{ij}$, polarizations of a spin-1 particle can be expressed in terms of vectors $\bm E$ as